 Lukas Graham is Powered by Vestas

-Vestas and Lukas Graham partners to create battery-powered concert shows
+Vestas and Lukas Graham partnered to create battery-powered concert shows

 Today, we consume music like never before.
 At festivals, in the gym or on a dancefloor in the middle of the night.
 With its instant and unlimited availability, music is an essential part of the human experience.